 The last time my son’s cousins visited, I took it upon myself to hide Hawk Knights’ Castle in the spare room and only leave a skeleton staff of knights on display at the Black Baron’s Castle, as I couldn’t bear to see some of my favourites dismantled.
-I also squirrelled away two treasure chests full of gold and silver coins, golden nuggets, rubies and emeralds, as well as the Great Dragon’s golden egg and food supplies from the Ark, as I knew we would never see the baby dragon again and the food and treasure would likely end up in the Dyson in the weeks that followed.
+I also squirrelled away two treasure chests full of coins, golden nuggets, rubies and emeralds, as well as the Great Dragon’s golden egg and food supplies from the Ark, as I knew we would never see the baby dragon again and the food and treasure would likely end up in the Dyson in the weeks that followed.

 It was all for nothing in the end, as my Playmobil stash was ultimately discovered.
 I arrived home to a sea of half-dressed knights and scattered weapons, while the gibbet and hanging cage from Hawk Knights’ Castle had been detached from the keep and dumped in the courtyard.
-Meanwhile, empty gurneys and medical equipment lay close to the ambulance and medical helicopter, which looked like they’d been ransacked during a wave a public disorder.
+Meanwhile, empty gurneys and medical equipment lay close to the ambulance and medical helicopter, which looked like they’d been ransacked during a wave of public disorder.
 Restoring my beloved Playmobil exhibits took well over an hour that night.
 There’s still a small plastic piece of something sitting on the shelf, which I’ve never been able to fully identify.
 That still troubles me.

 Such is my obsession with making sure all the knights are reset every night with full weapons and armour, I recently bought the Playmobil Knights’ Armory Play Box, replete with spare swords, axes and spears.
 It’s even got a gold version of the king’s Excalibur, which is very exciting indeed!
 It’s good to have a replacement, especially as my wife texted me a few weeks ago to confess that my son had lost the king’s silver Excalibur while they were out at the shops.
 I successfully masked the cerebral embolism I was experiencing by responding with “Let’s stay positive” – and we did ultimately find it – but like I said, it’s good to have a spare.
 The armoury is still in the cupboard – my son doesn’t know about it yet – but it’s comforting to know it’s there.